gorinserhii-spec/PacketTracer-Corporate-Network-Project/README.md

 - Set up NAT to allow internal devices to access an external network (Internet).

+- Establish a secure site-to-site connection using a GRE Tunnel.

 - Integrate IPv6 to prepare the network for modern internet protocols.

 - Apply ACLs to control and restrict traffic between different network segments.

+- Configure Quality of Service (QoS) to prioritize mission-critical traffic.

 ## 🛠 Equipment Used
 --------------